Sgt. Forrest Kinder Knox

 preparing their tank for use in the training

 that had been promised.
-Forrest recalled
+He recalled that

-Clark Field, he had cleaned ten tank
+Field, he had cleaned ten tank cannons of

 Forrest recalled that the members of the 192nd went into combat with no prior experience of firing their tanks' cannons.
 They also did not know how to adjust the gun sights.
 It was his belief that when they were issued the "new" tanks that no one expected that they would actually have to fire the guns.